Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 **The final exported HTML file can be found at [report.html](./report.html).**

-The accuracy on new test images is bad.
+The accuracy of the new test images is bad.
 There are some reasons.
-One possible reason is that I tested images that are less number in traing datasets.
-The model doesn't trained thosed images well because of its little number.
+One possible reason is that I tested images that are less number in training datasets.
+The model didn't train those images well because of its little number.

 ## Discussion

 ### Problem during my implementation

-After I decided model architecture at first, I got 85% validation accuracy.
-I changed hypter parameters like learning rate to increase accuracy but it didn't well.
-At that time, it shows lows accuracy both for traing for validating so I need additional data in training set.
-I decided to do image augumentation.
+After I decided on model architecture at first, I got 85% validation accuracy.
+I changed hyperparameters like learning rate to increase accuracy but it didn't work well.
+At that time, it shows lows accuracy both for training for validating so I need additional data in the training set.
+I decided to do image augmentation.
 And then I got a bit better result from 85% to 90%.
-I might be wrong, but I kinda noticed that formatting datasets, including normalization and image augumentations, affects much more that changing model architecture.
+I might be wrong, but I kinda noticed that formatting datasets, including normalization and image augmentations, affects much more than changing a whole model architecture.

-I resove underfitting, and then overfitting came next.
-A traing accuracy at that time increased, whereas validation accuracy got stuck at 80% or something.
-I adjust model to add dropout layer to deal with that overfitting.
-With added dropout, model works well but not next to expected 93%.
-I decided to implement data augumentatoin.
-I first made mistake that I make fake data to all images but it didn't change result.
-The problem here is that there are small number of traing datasets for some images, but not for all images.
-I made 93.6 validation accuracy after implementing data augumentation and drop layer.
+I resolved underfitting problem, and then overfitting came next.
+A training accuracy at that time increased, whereas validation accuracy got stuck at 80% or something.
+I adjust the model to add one dropout layer to deal with that overfitting.
+With added dropout, the model works well but not next to the expected 93%.
+I decided to implement data augmentation.
+I first made the mistake that I made fake data to all images but it didn't change the result.
+The problem here is that there is a small number of training datasets for some images, but not for all images.
+I made 93.6 validation accuracy after implementing data augmentation and drop layer.

-I should have defined model and trained it first, and then I did some pre process step for datasets.
-I plaied aroud image augumentation process before training step, but the thing is how well my model classified datasets by seeing differences between training and valitating accuracy.
+I should have defined the model and trained it first, and then I did some preprocess step for datasets.
+I played around with the image augmentation process before training step, but the thing is how well my model classified datasets by seeing differences between training and validating accuracy.

 ### Improvements to pipeline